basilesanast1/pico-badusb/README.md

 ## Issues

 If there is a problem or a bug with this project, open an issue and I will look into it.

+## Future Updates

+I am expecting to have a web server for the Raspberry Pi Pico 2W working soon.
+Also multiple payload mode is planned.